How much does bird nest removal cost?

 FAQs about bird nest removal

-Can I remove a bird's nest myself?
+Can you remove a bird's nest from your house?

 While it may be tempting to remove a bird's nest and clean up the area yourself, doing so can have serious legal and health implications.
 Under the Migratory Bird Treaty Act, it's illegal to remove or disturb a nest containing eggs or chicks without a permit, as most bird species are protected by law.